 The Great Barrier Reef is one of the Seven Natural Wonders of the World, and was World Heritage listed in 1981.
-It is important for food, medicine and the economy, with its value as an asset being estimated at $56 billion.
+It is important for food, medicine and the economy, with its value as an asset being estimated to be $56 billion.

-Many scientists believe that the reef is under threat from the effects of climate change, severe weather events, over-fishing and poor water quality.
+But it is also under threat from climate change, severe weather events, over-fishing and poor water quality.

-With regards to water quality, nitrogen has been identified as a potential issue and is particularly challenging in the Wet Tropics.
-High rainfall, the number of short sharp river basins and the close proximity of the reef to the coast mean pulses of pollutants can be flushed to the reef lagoon quickly.
+With regards to poor water quality, excess nitrogen is particularly challenging in the Wet Tropics.
+High rainfall, and the number of short sharp river basins and the close proximity of the reef to the coast mean pollutants are flushed to the reef lagoon quickly.

 The problem with nitrogen

-Given that nitrogen is invisible and is naturally occurring in the environment, it is not necessarily obvious why it might be considered a ‘pollutant’.
+Given that nitrogen is invisible and naturally occurring in the environment, it is not necessarily obvious why it is a ‘pollutant’.

-These algae can multiply quickly, with one cell splitting to two into two, two cells become four, four become eight and so on.
-In a matter of days, this really fast growth can create an ‘algal bloom’ covering thousands of square kilometres of ocean.
+One cell splits into two, two cells become four and four become eight and so on.
+In a matter of days, this really fast growth turns into billions of phytoplankton, which goes on to create an ‘algal bloom’ covering thousands of square kilometres of ocean.

 Meanwhile, as the algae is multiplying and basking in the sunshine, it casts a shadow below the surface of the water, starving coral and seagrass of light.